uniai-lab/uniai-maas/README.md

 The platform supports a vector database and enables users to upload, parse, and manage office files.

-In addition to text generation models, it also offers multimodal models such as image generation and recognition.
+In addition to text generation models, it also offers multi-modal models such as image generation and recognition.

 Furthermore, the platform supports custom development for integration with platforms like WeChat Mini Programs.